Kshitijsuri99/COSC315-Project3/README.md

 # COSC315-Project3

+Team Members:
+Florencia Chomski, Ahmad Raza Jamal, Kshitij Suri

+### Contributions
+All team members contributed to the success of this project.

 ## Part-1: Memory Management - paging

 The first part of the project implements a virtual address to physical address translator.
 The n lowest significant bits represents the offset, and the rest of the m bits represent the page number.